shubh-chawda/fin-ratio-projectile-aero/README.md

 ## Acknowledgments

-I would like to thank my physics supervisor and the laboratory staff for their guidance for the entire phase of the Extended Essay.
+I would like to thank my physics supervisor and the laboratory staff for their guidance during the entire phase of the Extended Essay.

 ## 👨‍💻 About the Author